hiromon0125/csci261-hw3/README.md

 • Since we split the input in half and now have only three recursive calls, our recurrence becomes T (n) = 3T (n/2) + O(n)
 • And this has O(nlog2(3)) ≈ O(n1.59), which strictly improves upon the "grade-school" multiplication

+---
+## Problem 3
+---

+Add instruction count on mult calculation from problem 2 and new mult_pub.py.